helabenkhalfallah/node-express-mongoose-sqlize/README.md

 # Description
-This project highlighting how to do a Node JS Rest API with Express, Passport, JWT and MongoDB.
+This project is highlighting how to do a Node JS Rest API with Express, Passport, JWT and MongoDB.

 # Principal tools
 - express